OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

-You can use the link local service feature or a combination of link local service with fabric Source Network Address Translation (SNAT) feature of TF to provide IP reachability to and from the overlay Kubernetes cluster config and data components to corresponding config and data compoenents of the underlay OpenStack cluster.
+You can use the link local service feature or a combination of link local service with fabric Source Network Address Translation (SNAT) feature of OpenSDN to provide IP reachability to and from the overlay Kubernetes cluster config and data components to corresponding config and data compoenents of the underlay OpenStack cluster.